A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

-In Figure \ref{fig:total asset simulation 06-10}, the MSE loss actually outperforms the novel loss function in terms of annual return, but lags slightly behind on SR, as seen in Table \ref{tab:CNN results} where the best number in every row is bolded.
-This points to the argument that MSE loss may have been effective in the past but has become overused in the current market, and the market can get more and more efficient with respect to it.
+In Figure \ref{fig:total asset simulation 06-10}, the MSE loss actually outperforms the novel loss function in terms of annual return, but lags slightly behind on SR. This points to the argument that MSE loss may have been effective in the past but has become overused in the current market, and the market can get more and more efficient with respect to it.
 On the other hand, the new loss function has not been widely used in the market, so it is able to achieve the best SR in both periods.
+It is also interesting in the 2019-2024 period that the attention model is the best in long-short strategies while slightly behind in long strategies.
+Comparing the annual return of the attention models and other models, we clearly see the former exhibits lesser variability and therefore has the potential to be adopted and improved in the actual market in the future.